brightwellt/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 Etc ....

 After the collection process, I had 18,996 number of data points.
 I then preprocessed this data by grayscaling the data.
-[image2]: ./examples/GrayScaling.png "Grayscaling"
+![GrayScaled Image][image2]
 This meant altering the supplied drive.py to grayscale the input data from the simulator so that it would match the model's inputs.
 I did look at using a Keras ImageDataGenerator to build the grayscale operation into the model itself, and will investigate further outside the scope of this writeup.
 Grayscaling the data significantly improved the model performance; reducing the error further and ensuring that it could reliably steer a car around track one.
+It also reduced the effect of altering my left / right correction factor, thus implying that it increased robustness.
-The video, run1.mp4 illustrates the saved model.h5 doing this.
+The video, "run1.mp4" illustrates the saved model.h5 driving around track one..

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 9 as evidenced by plotting the mean squared error losses during training and validation.
 Beyond 9 epochs the training loss flattened out.
+![Losses][image11]

 I used an adam optimizer so that manually training the learning rate wasn't necessary.